icflorescu/iisexpress-proxy/README.md

     iisexpress-proxy localPort to proxyPort

-For instance, if your application is running on IIS Express on port 51123, run:
+For instance, if your application's IIS Express port is 51123, run this in the Command Prompt:

     iisexpress-proxy 51123 to 3000